What is a toxic relationship with drama?

 Poor relationships erode your self-esteem, weaken your self-respect, and cause you to allow disrespectful and immoral behavior.
 When your morals are compromised, unhealthy personal boundaries will enable you to make excuses and irrational decisions.

-I’ve learned unhealthy personal boundaries originate from a lack of self-worth and self-love.
-It’s when you don’t matter to you, and you put others’ needs, wants, and desires before yourself, no matter the personal loss.
+I’ve learned that unhealthy personal boundaries originate from a lack of self-worth and self-love.
+They occur when you don’t matter to yourself and put others’ needs, wants, and desires before yourself, no matter the personal loss.

 Healthy personal boundaries begin with loving yourself enough not to tolerate poor behavior from anyone.
-Not in a mean or nasty way, but I walk away from those who treat me poorly in a courageous way.
+I do not walk away from those who treat me poorly in a mean or nasty way, but I do walk away from them courageously.

-You don’t settle for less than you deserve or change who you are to please others.
-When you have personal boundaries, you avoid toxicity, and your emotions calm and become more stable.
+Don’t settle for less than you deserve or change who you are to please others.
+When you have personal boundaries, you avoid toxicity, calm your emotions, and become more stable.

 #3 Calm Your Unstable Emotions